Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Discussion

-Our findings carry implications for urban planning and transit policy aimed at fostering inclusive cities.
-The consistent positive association between transit catchment diversity and visitor mixing suggests that expanding transit access to demographically diverse catchments can support social mixing at destination venues.
-However, the cross-national differences caution against one-size-fits-all prescriptions.
-In contexts resembling US cities, where residential segregation is spatially concentrated and transit coverage is uneven, extending transit to peripheral, lower-diversity areas may have the greatest potential to introduce diverse visitor flows where they are otherwise absent.
-Transit-oriented development strategies that prioritize connectivity across demographically distinct neighborhoods, rather than simply densifying already-accessible central areas, may be most effective at leveraging transit's bridging potential.
-In contexts resembling Swedish cities, where transit coverage is already extensive and residential diversity more spatially diffuse, the policy lever shifts from expanding access to ensuring that transit-served areas maintain diverse residential populations.
+Our findings carry suggestive implications for urban planning and transit policy aimed at fostering inclusive cities, though we emphasize that the associational nature of our evidence means these should be treated as hypotheses for further investigation rather than established prescriptions.
+The positive association between transit catchment diversity and visitor diversity is consistent with the idea that expanding transit access to demographically diverse catchments may be associated with social mixing at destination venues, but causal, longitudinal, or quasi-experimental evidence would be needed to establish this link directly.
+The cross-national differences further caution against one-size-fits-all prescriptions.
+In contexts resembling US cities, where residential segregation is spatially concentrated and transit coverage is uneven, our results suggest that extending transit to peripheral, lower-diversity areas may have the greatest potential to introduce diverse visitor flows where they are otherwise absent.
+Transit-oriented development strategies that prioritize connectivity across demographically distinct neighborhoods, rather than simply densifying already-accessible central areas, may be most effective at leveraging this bridging potential, though this remains to be tested with designs capable of identifying causal effects.
+In contexts resembling Swedish cities, where transit coverage is already extensive and residential diversity more spatially diffuse, the results point toward a different policy lever: ensuring that transit-served areas maintain diverse residential populations.
 Here, housing policies that prevent socioeconomic homogenization of transit-accessible neighborhoods may be as important as transit investments themselves.
-In both contexts, the finding that central, high-density commercial areas do not exhibit stronger transit--mixing effects suggests that the mixing benefits of transit are not automatic consequences of agglomeration.
-Planners should consider the full spatial footprint of transit networks, including peripheral nodes and corridor spillovers, rather than focusing solely on central hubs.
+In both contexts, the finding that central, high-density commercial areas do not exhibit stronger transit--diversity associations suggests that the mixing correlates of transit are not automatic consequences of agglomeration.
+Planners may wish to consider the full spatial footprint of transit networks, including peripheral nodes, rather than focusing solely on central hubs.
+Further research using quasi-experimental or longitudinal designs is needed to determine whether these spatial patterns reflect causal relationships that policy interventions could leverage.